tech-acs/chimera-docs/docs/developer/Building your dashboard/Core configuration.md

 :::tip

-In case you have already imported your areas (EA Frame) via a csv file, you can then also import your shapefile to augument them with spatial data.
+In case you have already imported your areas (EA Frame) via a csv file, you can then also import your shapefile to augment them with spatial data.
 Make sure the codes in the shapefiles match the ones you have already imported in the csv file.

 :::